 Plan your schedule

 For achieving perfect sanding and refinishing results, keep in mind that things are simply not going to happen overnight, so do not rush them.
 Be sure to leave yourself enough free time.
-We recommend you sealing your floors the day you re-sand them for adding an instant protection to wood.
-In addition, right after sanding the pores of wood are open and the sealing product will penetrate easily.
+We recommend you seal your floors the day you re-sand them for adding instant protection to the wood.
+In addition, right after sanding the pores of the wood are open and the sealing product will penetrate easily.

 A wood floor for life

 Many people do not know that if maintained properly and regularly, your floor can last up to a century.
-In addition, even boards that look extra aged and tired can be transformed into brand new with a simple sanding and refinishing.
-Depending on the thickness of wood, you can re-sand and refinish up to 10 times.
+In addition, even boards that look extra-aged and tired can be transformed into brand new with a simple sanding and refinishing.
+Depending on the thickness of the wood, you can re-sand and refinish up to 10 times.

 Sanding is not always necessary